All Episodes

 And the Russian collusion narrative, if you rewind the clock, was Trump is conspiring with Putin and his cronies to rig a presidential election or do favors once he's elected president.

-The reality now is we know the only people that actually colluded with the Russian government or Russians is the Hillary Clinton campaign, the DNC, corrupt bureaucrats at the FBI and DOJ.
+The reality now is we know the only people that actually colluded with the Russian government or Russians is the Hillary Clinton campaign, the DNC, corrupt bureaucrats at the FBI, and DOJ.

-And it seems that this Charlie Dolan is the perfect example of an outsider who was not in government at the time, who was helping the Clinton campaign connect the dots, the dots being the individuals who pieced together the dossier.
+And it seems that this Charlie Dolan is the perfect example of an outsider who was not in government at the time who was helping the Clinton campaign connect the dots, the dots being the individuals who pieced together the dossier.

-The dossier being the one document that, as Andy McCabe said under oath, and we were finally able to declassify, if there is no steel dossier, there is no FISA warrant on Carter Page.
+The dossier being the one document that, as Andy McCabe said under oath, and we were finally able to declassify, if there is no Steele dossier, there is no FISA warrant on Carter Page.

 That was the deputy director of the FBI.

-He said it to us in the winter of 2017, if I believe, and that deposition is now available also online.
+He said it to us in the winter of 2017, if I believe.

 Right.